Nancy Gaymala Yunupingu

 Nancy Gaymala Yunupingu (c.1935–2005; also rendered Yunupiŋu) was a senior Yolngu artist and matriarch, who lived in Arnhem Land in the Northern Territory, Australia.
-She worked at the Buku-Larrnggay Mulka Centre in Yirrkala, where her work is still held, and is known for her graphic art style, bark paintings and printmaking.
+She worked at the Buku-Larrnggay Mulka Centre in Yirrkala, where her work is still held, and is known for her graphic art style, bark paintings, and printmaking.

 Life and family

-Yunupingu was born around 1935, the daughter of Mungurrawuy Yunupingu.
+Nancy Gaymala Yunupingu was born around 1935, the daughter of Mungurrawuy Yunupingu.
+Her mother, Bakili, was an artist and elder of the Galpu clan.
 Two of her brothers were musician Galarrwuy and land rights campaigner Mandawuy Yunupingu.

-Her mother, Bakili, was an artist and elder of the Galpu clan.
 Her sisters included artists Gulumbu Yunupingu, Barrupu Yunupingu, Nyapanyapa Yunupingu, and Eunice Djerrkngu Yunupingu(c.1945–2022), among others.

 Gaymala's moiety was Yirritja and her clans Gumatj and Rrakpala.
 Her homeland was Biranybirany.